 No, You can backup all of your accounts with a single CloudAlly account.

 Where is my data stored?

 Your archives are stored in Amazon S3 secure storage.
-You can select an Amazon data center in the US, EU or Australia when you set-up your CloudAlly account to comply with local data privacy requirements.
+You can select an Amazon data center in the US, Canada, EU or Australia when you set-up your CloudAlly account to comply with local data privacy requirements.

 How often is my data backed up?

 By default the daily backup time is set to 02:00 UTC, but you can change the backup time from the Backup settings page.
 You can also perform an on-demand backup at anytime at the domain or user level.

 We provide unlimited retention of your daily archives for as long as you maintain your CloudAlly account and will only delete it if and when you choose to cancel your account.

 How much storage does CloudAlly provide?